The Materials I Use

 7) Water: do not swim or submerge your mala in water, as the wooden beads, gemstones and any other beads are not meant to be placed in water, apart from giving them a gentle clean with the appropriate cleaning products ( see gemstone, mala and sterling silver guides for more info)

-8) Perfume and other chemicals: please keep your mala and any other jewellery away from harsh chemicals such as detergents, perfumes, deodrant sprays, hairsprays etc, I alsways advise using these first, and putting your jewellery and mala beads on last of all to avoid contanimation, so that your jewellery, gemstones and mala beads can be kept, clean, dry, free from dust etc ( see precious metals, gemstones and mala beads guides for more info)
+8) Perfume and other chemicals: please keep your mala and any other jewellery away from harsh chemicals such as detergents, perfumes, deodorant sprays, hairsprays etc, I always advise using these first, and putting your jewellery and mala beads on last of all to avoid contanimation, so that your jewellery, gemstones and mala beads can be kept, clean, dry, free from dust etc ( see precious metals, gemstones and mala beads guides for more info)

 9) Cleanse your mala (or any gemstone jewellery) to get rid of any negative, or unwanted energy built up within your piece of jewellery, or your mala.

 This can be done under a full moon.

 10) keep your mala of the floor, your mala should be placed on a platform of some kind, never place directly on the floor, or by the feet.

 Use your mala, it stops it from becoming lacklustre, and the the essential oils on your mala (if you use them) will combine with the oils in your skin to form a beautiful soulful bond.

 You can wear your mala, carry your mala, and other gemstone jewellery, or you can place it within a sacred space, whichever you choose to do, I hope you will find soul stillness, soul awareness, and soul hope through your mala practice.

 However: if anything happens to your mala, or any other piece of jewellery, you have bought from me, beyond normal wear and tear, I offer a re-stringing & repair service, see the restringing & repair service on my product pages.